Skip to main content

 • Manual one-time enable.
 Allowing unsigned extensions and toggling the extension on are Safari security controls and cannot be automated.

 • Local builds are ad-hoc signed.
-Distribution signing, notarization, and App Store submission are a separate step beyond this workflow.
+Distribution signing, notarization, and App Store submission are a separate step beyond this workflow (see below).

 • macOS target only. iOS app generation is not produced by this workflow today.